dreddsa5dies/goHackTools/CODE_OF_CONDUCT.md

-## Contribute
+## Code of conduct
-Welcomes any kind of contribution, please follow the next steps:
+Welcomes any kind of contribution, please follow the [how to write GO code](https://golang.org/doc/code.html)

-- Fork the project on github.com.
-- Create a new branch.
-- Commit changes to the new branch.
-- Send a pull request.